Termination of a defined-benefit plan

 - a collective agreement prohibits the employer from terminating it

-- the plan has become compulsory under an order or decree and no provision gives the employer the right to terminate the plan.
+- the plan is rendered compulsory by an order or decree and no provision gives the employer the right to terminate the plan.

 - a plan no longer has any active members